 Our students use a number of commercial and open source tools for communication, prototyping, error tracking, and version control.
 We also provide access to our in-house project management tool, which facilitates the use of Kanban boards and burnup charts.

-We are based in The Innovation Centre, which is located at the corner of Portobello and Regent Street.
-The Innovation Centre is number 155 (grid G3) on the campus map.
+We are based in Cathedral Court which is located at the corner of Church Street and Vicar Lane, a few minutes from the Supertram's Cathedral stop.
 For travel information refer to this page.